cgabas/kerja_kursus_SK_batch_07/README.md

 ### Installation

+> [!NOTE]
-> **Note**: This installation guide is designed for beginners who are unfamiliar with server hosting.
+> This installation guide is designed for beginners who are unfamiliar with server hosting.

 1. **Basic Setup**
    - Ensure you have the following software installed on your computer: